wistia/wistia-open-docs/_posts/domain-restrictions.md

 ---
 title: Domain Restrictions
 layout: post
 description: Lock videos down to be viewable in domains you specify using Domain Restrictions.
-category: Embedding
+category: Account
 footer: 'for_intermediates'
 post_intro:
   "<p>Video embed domain restrictions allows you to prevent a viewer